 Alternative modes of imagination: There is an urgent need for philosophers, together with other scientists, to reach out to the public at large to find new ways of dealing with transdisciplinary problems such as climate change, threats to democracy, neuro-identity, and superdiverse urban environments.
 We see performative practices between art and philosophy, or theatre and science, as intrinsic to such outreach and connection.

-Our excellent reputation is based on the combination of a critical perspective rooted in continental philosophy (philosophical anthropology, pragmatism, critical theory, phenomenology, poststructuralism) and transdisciplinary collaborations in science, society, art, and politics.
-This signature approach is reflected by a two-tiered publication strategy that does not only aim at the usual academic outlets but also at publications that reach a wider public of professionals, artists, and policymakers.
+Our long-standing international reputation is based on an integral notion of philosophy that includes theoretical, practical, and historical perspectives.
+It extends research in continental philosophy widely speaking (philosophical anthropology, pragmatism, critical theory, phenomenology, poststructuralism, and new waves of thought and thinkers, with a special focus on the philosophy of technology) to inter- and transdisciplinary collaborations in science, society, art, and politics.
+This signature approach is reflected by a multi-tiered publication strategy that does not only aim at the usual academic outlets but also at a wider public of professionals, artists, and policymakers.

 Projects